-- Information Metadata – Management Information Systems use DMBOK very well establishing shared lists, vocabularies.
-Yet, integrating MIS with different lists across agencies beyond the scope of authority of those lists cause integration issues.
+- Information Metadata – Management Information Systems use DMBOK very well in establishing shared lists, and vocabularies.
+Yet, integrating MIS with different lists across agencies beyond the scope of authority of those lists causes integration issues.

-- Data Products Metadata – More physical assets are being scanned and discover (e.g. Scanned Maps, scanned publications) metadata standards help in tagging such.
-They see, yet again, how different organizations tag and save metadata when it gets out into the wild world of the internet, makes discovering very difficult using traditional keyword and facet searching.
+- Data Products Metadata – More physical assets are being scanned and discovered (e.g. Scanned Maps, scanned publications) metadata standards help in tagging such.
+They see, yet again, how different organizations tag and save metadata when it gets out into the wild world of the internet, making discovering very difficult using traditional keyword and facet searching.

 Ten Years Later, Computer Science and Library Science Divorced.